-Icon Property Description NOTE This option only works with pencil lines.
+lcon Property Description NOTE This option only works with pencil lines.
 Tip Style When cutting through pencil lines, this option decides what kind of pencil line tips to put at the extremities of the remaining pencil line segments, where they were cut.
-By default, this is set to Bevel , which will leave the tip of the pencil line cut at the same angle as your cutter stroke.
-If you prefer, you can make pencil lines that you split with the Cutter tool have Flat or Round fitips instead.
-Bevel Bevel Round Antialiasing When working on bitmap artwork, enabling this will smooth the edges of the artwork you cut out, so that they do not appear pixelated.
-NOTE This option is only available with bitmap layers. Œ↓ Apply to Visible Drawing Layers This option allows you to select which layers the tool should affect.
+Antialiasing When working on bitmap artwork, enabling this will smooth the edges of the artwork you cut out, so that they do not appear pixelated.
+NOTE This option is only available with bitmap layers. ss□↓ Apply to Visible Drawing Layers This option allows you to select which layers the tool should affect.
 It can be toggled on or off.
 When toggled on, it has two different modes.
 You can select a mode by clicking and holding on the button.

-Icon Property Description Off: When this button is toggled off, the tool only works on the currently selected layers.
-If several layers are selected, the tool will work on all these layers simultaneously.
-On W hen this button is toggled on, the tool will work on all the visible layers.
-Apply to Visible Drawing Layers: The tool will work on all the visible layers in the Camera view.
-Apply to Synced Drawing Layers: If the currently selected layer is synced with another layer, the tool will work on both the current layer and its synced layer.
+lcon Property Description • Off: When this button is toggled off, the tool only works on the currently selected layers.
+If several layers are selected, the tool will work on all these layers simultaneously. • On When this button is toggled on, the tool will work on all the visible layers.
+Apply to Visible Drawing Layers: The tool will work on all the visible layers in the Camera view. • Q Apply to Synced Drawing Layers: If the currently selected layer is synced with another layer, the tool will work on both the current layer and its synced layer.
 NOTE This option only works in the Camera view.
 Apply to All This option allows you to determine which drawings in the current layer the tool should affect.
 It can be toggled on or off.
 When toggled on, it has two different modes.
-You can select a mode by clicking and holding on the button. → Off: When this button is toggled off, the tool only works on the drawing in the current frame.
-Frames Apply to All Frames: The tool will work on every exposed drawing in the selected layer simultaneously. dis Apply to Onion Skin Range: The tool will work on every drawing displayed in the Onion Skin.
+You can select a mode by clicking and holding on the button.
+Off: When this button is toggled off, the tool only works on the drawing in the current frame. μ.
+Frames Apply to All Frames: The tool will work on every exposed drawing in the selected layer simultaneously.
+Apply to Onion Skin Range: The tool will work on every drawing displayed in the Onion Skin.
 Onion Skin must be enabled for this option to work.
 Allows you to perform drawing operations on both the Line Art and Colour Art layers of your drawing simultaneously.
 Apply to Line and Colour Art NOTE If you have Overlay and Underlay Art layers enabled, they will also be affected when this option is enabled.